strandjs/IntroLabs/IntroClassFiles/Tools/IntroClass/limacharlie/limacharlie.md

 <img src="attachments/eight.PNG" alt="register an account" width="500" />

-Then you need to go to your desktop, right click "Windows Terminal" and select run as "administrator"
+Then you need to go to your desktop, right click "Windows Terminal" and select "run as administrator"

 <img src="attachments/nine.PNG" alt="register an account" width="300" />